rajdeepchatale/agentpay-india/docs/SCALING.md

 So the claim is not *"we built a shop assistant."* It is:

 > **We built the agentic commerce layer for Razorpay's existing merchant base.
-> One toggle, and a merchant becomes transactable by any AI buyer.**
+> One toggle, and a merchant is reachable — by human buyers in their own
+> language today, and by AI buyers as the protocols land.**

 Sakhi Sarees is the **proof instance**, not the product.